jnozzi/cocoadev.com/markdown/KTMutableMatrix.md

 ----

 Are you sure you want to be calling [clientClusterMatrix autorelease]; at the end of the windowWillLoad method?
-Unless you retained it somewhere else it will be deallocated almost immediately after the method finishes.  -- General/JamesCallender
+Unless you retained it somewhere else it will be deallocated almost immediately after the method finishes.  -- JamesCallender

 ----
 I noticed that and deleted that line too, but problem exists same :(